Nine Year-End Tips to Save on Taxes

 9. Donate your IRA distribution

-Retirees who must take yearly required minimum distributions (RMDs) from their individual retirement accounts (IRAs) can donate up to $100,000 to a favorite charity in 2023 with their withdrawal.
-If spouses are both age of 70 ½ or older, each spouse may exclude up to $100,000 from their gross income for tax-reduction purposes.7 A donated distribution will not be treated as income for the taxpayer on their return if the RMD is made directly to the charity from their IRA.
+Retirees who must take yearly required minimum distributions (RMDs) from their individual retirement accounts (IRAs) can donate up to $100,000 to a favorite charity in 2024 with their withdrawal.
+If spouses are both age 70 ½ or older, each spouse may exclude up to $100,000 from their gross income for tax-reduction purposes.7 A donated distribution will not be treated as income for the taxpayer on their return if the RMD is made directly to the charity from their IRA.

 1 https://smartasset.com/mortgage/the-tax-advantage-of-making-an-extra-mortgage-payment-this-year